syhw/wer_are_we/README.md

 ### TIMIT

-(So far, all results trained on TIMIT and tested on the standard test set.)
+(So far, all results trained on TIMIT and tested on the core test set.)

 | PER     | Paper  | Published | Notes   |
 | :------ | :----- | :-------- | :-----: |